hshalsey/AboutMe/README.md

 # AboutMe

-For this project I created a very basic website with three different pages.
-I made an about me, a portfolio, and a contact me page with a form.
-Operation of this page is very basic and to change locations just click on correct link in the nav bar.
+This is my portfolio that I plan on updating as I learn and create more.
+As of now it has three pages, an about me section, a place to showcase my work and then a page to show where to contact me.

   <img src="/AboutMe/about.me.screenshot.png">
   <img src="/AboutMe/contact.me.screenshot.png">